holsee/holsee.github.io/source/_posts/2014-11-24-devlog-rails-testing-for-zombies.markdown

 {% img /images/badges/rtfz_badge.png %}

 The course covers how to unit test and integration test your rails app with fixtures using TestUnit, so you are given a good idea of the tools at your disposal out of the box.
-As a well as that you are introduced to other popular testing gems which make your life easier.
+As a well as that you are introduced to other popular testing gems which make your life easier such as Shoulda](https://github.com/thoughtbot/shoulda), [Capybara](https://github.com/jnicklas/capybara) and FactoryGirl](https://github.com/thoughtbot/factory_girl).
+I will touch on each of there briefly to give you a taste of what they are all about...

 During the Unit Testing section you are introduced to [Shoulda](https://github.com/thoughtbot/shoulda) gem which is described as an alternative syntax that is easy on the fingers and the eyes.